 Up to a point, yes, Wix is free hosting.
 You can’t attach a full custom domain to your website on Wix’s free plan, and you can’t accept payments through your site.
 Those are the main limitations.
 But you do get access to all the drag-and-drop design tools and a best-in-class AI website builder.

-What is the best platform to host a website for free?
+What is the best free web hosting for beginners?

 What is the downside to free web hosting?